 You may be eligible for new insurance when a qualifying event happens where you would lose your health insurance, such as quitting a job or with employer-sponsored insurance or being laid-off.
 These events allow you to obtain new health insurance through either exchanges.
 Most major medical insurance starts one the 1st of a month.
 You may need to utilize short-term medical or COBRA until you can start a new plan.

-COBRA is a federal law that allows employed worker to keep their insurance if that insurance would be lost to quitting your job, being laid-off or having your hours reduced where you are no longer eligible.
+COBRA is a federal law that allows employed worker to keep their health insurance after quitting their job, being laid off or having their hours reduced where they are no longer eligible.

-If you have left your job to create your own greener pastures, you may qualify for COBRA insurance that would allow you to continue on your former workplace insurance you had.
+If you have left your job to create your own greener pastures, you may be able to get COBRA medical insurance that would allow you to continue on the former workplace insurance you had.